Göttingen school of history

-The Göttingen school of history was a group of historians associated with a particular style of historiography located at the University of Göttingen in the late 18th century.
+The Göttingen school of history was a group of German historians associated with a particular style of historiography located at the University of Göttingen in the late 18th century.

-The University of Göttingen was the original centre of the "Geschichtswissenschaft" or history as an academic discipline, and became a major centre for globally-orientated anthropology.
-The school itself was one of the newest universities in Europe, having been founded in 1734 by Gerlach Adolph von Münchhausen, and the first to require the obligation to conduct and publish research alongside lecturing.
+The University of Göttingen was the original center of the "Geschichtswissenschaft" or history as an academic discipline, and became a major centre for globally-orientated anthropology.
+The school itself was one of the newest universities in Europe, having been founded in 1734 by Gerlach Adolph von Münchhausen, and the first to include the obligation to conduct and publish research alongside lecturing.
 The historians of this school sought to write a universal history by combining the critical methods of Jean Mabillon with that of the philosophical historians such as Voltaire and Edward Gibbon.

 This group of historians played an important role in creating a scientific basis for historical research, and were also responsible for coining two fundamental groups of terminologies in scientific racism: